therealtomato/AEGIS-OVERDRIVE/README.md

 # AEGIS-OVERDRIVE

-AEGIS//OVERDRIVE is a fast-paced movement FFA [Free For All] game set in a ruined world where combat robots fight for survival stylishly.
+AEGIS//OVERDRIVE is a fast-paced movement FFA [Free For All] game set in a ruined world where combat robots stylishly fight for survival.
 [CURRENTLY IN DEVELOPMENT]